 Dia De Los Muertos (The Day of the Dead) is perhaps one of the most famous Mexican traditions and one that fascinates countless people internationally.
-It usually takes place on the 1st or 2nd of November annually, although extended celebrations do occur.
+The key d takes place on the 31st of October and the 1st and 2nd of November annually, although extended celebrations do occur.

 Essentially, the celebration honors the lives of loved ones that have passed away.
 It is believed that the gates of heaven are opened and for a brief period, the deceased can return to earth to eat, drink and celebrate with their loved ones.